kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 ## Failure to build node image
-The know case in which building kind's node image may fail is due to Docker on Mac running out of memory, see [kind#229][kind#229].
+The known case in which building kind's node image may fail is due to Docker on Mac running out of memory, see [kind#229][kind#229].
 If you see something like this:
 ```